clarisma/geodesk-docs-v2/gol/map.md

 ### `-t`, `--tooltip` [ <code><em>&lt;TEXT&gt;</code> ] {#option-tooltip}

-Text to display when user hovers over a feature. `&lt;TEXT&gt;` may be HTML and typically includes template parameters.
-If `&lt;TEXT&gt;` is omitted, the tooltip displays the feature's tags (Use option `--keys` to control which tags will be included).
+Text to display when user hovers over a feature. `<TEXT>` may be HTML and typically includes template parameters.
+If `<TEXT>` is omitted, the tooltip displays the feature's tags (Use option `--keys` to control which tags will be included).

 ### `-p`, `--popup` [ <code><em>&lt;TEXT&gt;</code> ] {#option-tooltip}

-Text to display in a popup when user clicks on a feature. `&lt;TEXT&gt;` may be HTML and typically includes template parameters.
-If `&lt;TEXT&gt;` is omitted, the popup displays the feature's tags (Use option `--keys` to control which tags will be included).
+Text to display in a popup when user clicks on a feature. `<TEXT>` may be HTML and typically includes template parameters.
+If `<TEXT>` is omitted, the popup displays the feature's tags (Use option `--keys` to control which tags will be included).
 In that case, you can use `--link` to customize the popup's header link, and `--edit` to display an `EDIT` button.

 ### `-l`, `--link` [ <code><em>&lt;URL&gt;</code> ] {#option-link}

 Navigates to the given URL (may be a template) when user clicks on a feature.
-If `&lt;URL&gt;` is omitted, it defaults to `https://www.openstreetmap.org/{type}/{id}`.
+If `<URL>` is omitted, it defaults to `https://www.openstreetmap.org/{type}/{id}`.

 If option `--popup` is specified, this option defines the page that will be opened when the user click's on the popup's header.